How Much Money Should I Ask For?

 In the example above, I outlined what a 10%, 15%, and 20% raise would look like.
 I can’t say for certain which of these raises is right, but to me, this felt correct for a move from assistant manager to manager, which seems the next logical promotion.
 I might have suggested a higher or a lower range if this person was moving into a regional position, or if they were switching gears entirely into a new department.

-Figuring out the right range is a combination of the scope of the job, the capabilities of the company to meet your salary demands, the cost of living, and a number of other factors.
+Figuring out the right range is a combination of measuring the scope of the job, the capabilities of the company to meet your salary demands, the cost of living in your city, along with a number of other factors.
 It’s an inexact science.

 Talking about money is hard, and I think the best advice I can give (besides the advice in this article about artfully asking your employer to disclose their salary range before you disclose yours) is to know exactly how much money you make—and where your money comes from.
 The biggest mistake I see people make is undervaluing tips.
 Factor tips into your salary negotiations!